TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <img src= "/Documentation/Images/Camera Hardware System/Raspberry_Pi_4B_GPIO_Pinout.png" width="509" height="293">

 #### SPU - Use and Analysis
-From the schematic, pins 32 and 33 from the sixteen available GPIO pins will be used to send PWM signals to the servo motors, while a Rasberry Pi Camera will be connected via the CSI port of the SPU.<!-- USB 3.0 port will be used to communicate with the camera.--> The generation and processing of signals for these devices, along with the generation of a system status monitoring signal, will be handled and defined by the [Camera Software System](Camera_Software_System.md).
+From the schematic, pins 32 and 33 from the sixteen available GPIO pins will be used to send PWM signals to the servo motors, while a Rasberry Pi Camera will be connected via the CSI port of the SPU.
+The generation and processing of signals for these devices, along with the generation of a system status monitoring signal, will be handled and defined by the [Camera Software System](Camera_Software_System.md).

 ### Servo Motors
 For the pan and tilt control of this subsystem, brushless DC servo motors will be used due to their accuracy, high holding torques, and ease of control/wiring in comparison to a stepper motor.[^6]